Chai Cookies

 chai cookies with anise seeds and cinnamon

-They’re perfect year round, for holiday gatherings, or to make for your special someone on anniversaries, birthdays, or even as Valentine's day dessert!
+As many of you know the famous Taylor Swift cookies went viral a few years ago.
+They were chai sugar cookies with an eggnog frosting on top.
+But obviously they're egg heavy and I wanted a lighter version as well as an eggless cookie.
+Enter the perfect chai cookie recipe.
+Chai spice cookies are perfect year-round, for holiday gatherings, or to make for your special someone on anniversaries, birthdays, or even as Valentine's Day dessert!
 When pumpkin spice lattes are in season, I know holiday dessert recipes are coming soon.
-I wanted to share these fantastic chai-spiced sugar cookies.
+I wanted to share these fantastic chai spice sugar cookies.
 So delicious.

 There's actual science behind baking the ingredients, measurements, and methods of baking.
 I learned this when I took a food science class back in college.
 I was mind blown when I learned that there is a reason you can't just throw ingredients together in baking - like I do the rest of my recipes.
 So when baking eggless, there's a lot of trial and error when it comes to its substitutions.
 Plus, with egg prices soaring, these cookies are easier on your wallet as well.